Ar Rakiyat

-Ar Rakiyat (الركية) is a village in Qatar, located in the municipality of Ash Shamal.
+Ar Rakiyat (الركية) is a village in Qatar, in the municipality of Ash Shamal.
 From the 19th to 20th centuries, the village obtained its water supply from the freshwater well in Ar Rakiyat Fort.
 The fort also provided refuge for its population in times of conflict.

 Etymology

 Ar Rakiyat is an Arabic term used to denote a low area that has been excavated, typically for a well.
-It was named this in reference to the well in Ar Rakiyat Fort.
+The designation refers to the well within Ar Rakiyat Fort, from which the locality takes its name.